umangsaltuniv/verity-devops/README.md

 # DevOps - Expense Manager App

-Please discuss with your faculty for usage
+Please discuss with your faculty for usage.